 In these situations, an accident victim might need to file a lawsuit in the court system and begin the litigation process.
 During litigation, your lawyer can help you answer written Interrogatories from defence counsel, prepare you for your discovery deposition, assist you during settlement negotiations, and attend all court proceedings with you.

 If your case proceeds to a jury trial, the jury will decide what amount of compensation to award you for your injuries.
 However, your lawyer can pursue alternative dispute resolution on your behalf, such as binding arbitration or mediation.

 Speak to an Experienced Drunk Driving Accident Lawyer Near You Today

 Many victims who suffer injuries in drunk driving car crashes are never the same afterward.
 They may suffer permanent injuries that leave them incapacitated for the rest of their life.
 Moreover, they may suffer severe emotional distress, such as post-traumatic stress disorder (PTSD), causing them to experience extreme anxiety while operating or riding in a vehicle.

 Fortunately, a car crash lawyer in your area can help you pursue and maximize the monetary recovery you receive for all of your related physical or mental injuries.
 Your lawyer can assist you during settlement negotiations and litigate your case in the court system if that step becomes necessary.
-Finally, your personal injury attorney in Edmonton can represent you at all courtroom proceedings, introduce witness testimony and documents into evidence, and zealously advocate for your legal interests at all times.
+Finally, your personal injury lawyer in Edmonton can represent you at all courtroom proceedings, introduce witness testimony and documents into evidence, and zealously advocate for your legal interests at all times.